 (Not yet) Mayor Clint Eastwood almost makes his day with an MPTV Cable van in Play Misty For Me.

 For decades, pedestrians have been cutting through the five little midblock pathways in Ocean Avenue’s center median, but a couple of weeks ago, city officials declared that “jaywalking is dangerous,” and installed potted plants in the paths to try to discourage the behavior.

 “Pedestrians who cross at these passageways are jaywalking, and there have been recent reports of people stepping out into traffic causing near accidents with passing automobiles,”

 Oh Those Carmel Jay Walkers

-I bet someone at Victorian Corner is responsible.
+I bet someone at Victorian Corner is responsible, they seem to have a lock on all day parking.
 Or the number one objective of AutoChalk is collecting all the locations and license plates of every car.

 The issue, administrative manager Jocelyn Francis said, is that the system isn’t properly alerting parking enforcement officers when a vehicle has been in a timed space too long and is in violation — which is the purpose of the parking technology.

 While Francis said that the city is working with the company to improve the accuracy of the equipment, it’s decided to withhold a final payment of $11,800 for the machines until the system “consistently meets our standards.”
 The system was supposed to replace the chalk method, but P.G. parking officers are still marking tires.